 Who else should we ask these questions to?

 Huw Oliver.
 He rides mountain bikes real fast for long periods of time and sleeps out in the hills often.

-Keep tabs on Isla’s adventures on his Instagram feed here.
+Keep tabs on Isla’s adventures on her Instagram feed here.

 You can catch all our previous Wise Words interviews with the likes of Sven Martin, Manon Carpenter, Ric McLaughlin and plenty more here.